glennreyes/react-countup/README.md

 Amount of decimals

 ##### `useEasing` *{boolean}*
-use "easeOutExpo" if `true`
+Use "easeOutExpo" if `true`

 ##### `useGrouping` *{boolean}*
-group thousands by separator character
+Group thousands by separator character

 ##### `separator` *{string}*
 Specifies character of thousands separator